 - The adequacy of search terms: for example, it should be sufficiently broad to establish benchmarks, determine the general state of the art, determine potential risk, adverse events, undesirable side-effects, etc.

 - Note that a search which is restricted to the manufacturer’s own product or the name of their chosen equivalent could miss important information and therefore is not acceptable.

 - Databases used (to minimize bias multiple databases should be used).

 - Acceptability of inclusion and exclusion criteria.

-- Both favourable and unfavourable data included.
+- Both favourable and unfavourable data are included.

-- Strategies for avoiding duplication of data (for example, across different publications or between manufacturer and published data).
+- Strategies for avoiding duplication of data (for example, across different publications or between the manufacturer and published data).